 The aura is believed to be the energy field that surrounds each living thing, including humans.
 Psychics, the occult, New Age, Wicca, and witchcraft promote the concept of auras claiming that it helps people identify feelings, experiences, and health, that it is part of our divine entity.
 The New Age religion believes in pantheism, which is the belief that God is creation and creation is God or panentheism, which is the belief that God is in creation and creation is in God.
 The aura is often thought to reflect this divine entity.
 But there are a number of issues with this belief.

 First, the Bible clearly warns against these false beliefs and forbids contact with mediums and psychics, and such people who assume knowledge of the aura (Leviticus 20:27, Deuteronomy 18:10–13; Galatians 5:19–21).
 Second, the concept of pantheism is not found in the Bible.
 While God is Omnipresent, He is entirely distinct from His creation.
 And although God made the heavens and the earth, no part of God’s divine nature exists in His creation (Isaiah 45:12; Isaiah 66:1; 1 Kings 8:27; 2 Chronicles 2:6; Psalms 139:7-10; Jeremiah 23: 23-24; Acts 17:24).
 Third, people who practice New Age concepts claim to channel, manipulate, balance, manage, call, or access auras and energy for healing and other practices.
-But these practices are not valid scientifically, medically, logically, or Biblically.
+But these practices are not valid scientifically, medically, logically, or most importantly Biblicaly.
 Manipulating or channeling energy is a practice of sorcery which is forbidden in the Bible.

 In His service,